-This important part of the School day allows pupils the opportunity to pursue their interests and acquire new ones, while developing confidence, knowledge and skills.
+This important part of the School day provides pupils with the opportunity to pursue their interests and acquire new ones, while developing confidence, knowledge and skills.

 There is a wide range of activities, with each session lasting 40 minutes.
-Options include academic support, discussion and extension, the chance to learn new languages or exploring film and photography.
-There is also the opportunity to build sporting skills and fitness levels as well as extending the opportunity to try sports and games beyond the already-extensive formal sports curriculum.
+Options include academic support, discussion and extension, the chance to learn new languages or exploring film and photography, trying new sports and games beyond the already-extensive formal sports curriculum.

 Pupils can show creativity and flair in the art and textiles studios, and others can take drama to new levels, whether in performance or backstage.
 There is also the chance to sample the delights of Otaku.
 The Poyser and Junior Poyser groups open academic horizons with wide-ranging topics, presentations, trips and discussions.

 We like to think that there are real opportunities for pupils to show all they can do.
-We are always open to new suggestions if we can make them happen.
+We are always open to new suggestions and accommodate these wherever possible.
 A major additional benefit is that the sessions often allow pupils from different year groups to mix.
 It is great to see, for example, pupils from the 1st Form and the 6th Form working together as they interact in the food and nutrition rooms or during role-playing games.

 Here are just a few examples of some of the clubs we run…